devsu/keycloak-nodejs-multirealm/README.md

 Then, based on the realm name, uses under the hood the official keycloak-connect module.

+When found, this middleware adds the realm name to the request: `req.kauth.realm`.

 ## Status

 Tested on bearer-only applications.
 If `getRealmNameFromRequest` is properly implemented, it *should* work for public clients as well, but I haven't tested it.